cy023/SerProg/README.md

 # SerProg
-A serial programming tool for microcontroller.
+A serial and secure programming tool for microcontroller.

 ### Reference project
 - [SAME54BOOT]